andersongenomicslab/andersongenomicslab.github.io/misc/_posts/2010-01-04-Core_Values.md

 # Core values

-##### All lab members are expected to act in accordance with the core values of the lab
+##### All lab members are expected to act in accordance with the core values of the lab:

 * Mutual respect
 * Open communication